AUKUS—Where will this benefit Australian Industry?

 Who loses out?

-The Australian Shipbuilding industry might feel as if it could be the loser, coming on top of the recent announcement that the Pacific Support Vessel won’t be built in Australia.
-With the Australian Government giving itself 18 months to determine how best to acquire and sustain at least eight nuclear-powered submarines, Australian industry, including associated Small and Medium Enterprises (SMEs), will be waiting with bated breath.
+The Australian Shipbuilding industry might feel it could be the loser.
+Particularly on top of the recent announcement that the Pacific Support Vessel won’t be built in Australia.
+The Australian Government has given itself 18 months to determine how best to acquire and sustain at least eight nuclear-powered submarines.
+Australian industry, including associated Small and Medium Enterprises (SMEs), will be waiting with bated breath.

 However, before bidding for contracts, industry should consider carefully the significant demands of the Enhanced Australian Industrial Capability (AIC) Contractual Framework, launched at the start of 2021.